-- 2.13.1 Rule 14(1) provides exemptions to certain equity exposures from the exposure limit in Rule 11.
-However, some of these exemptions require the MA's written approval, including exemptions to: - An equity exposure arising from the holding of capital interest acquired under an underwriting or sub-underwriting contract for a period not exceeding seven working days (or such further period as may be approved by the MA9); - An equity exposure arising from the holding of capital interest in another AI or a company carrying out nominee, executor or trustee functions, or other functions related to banking, deposittaking or insurance business, investments or other financial services; - An equity exposure arising from the holding of capital interest which is deducted from the Al's
+- 2.12.1 Rule 14(1) provides exemptions to certain equity exposures from the exposure limit in Rule 11.
+However, some of these exemptions require the MA's written approval, including exemptions to: - (a) An equity exposure arising from the holding of capital interest acquired under an underwriting or sub-underwriting contract for a period exceeding seven working days16; - (b) An equity exposure arising from the holding of capital interest in another AI or a company carrying out nominee, executor or trustee functions, or other functions related to banking, deposit-taking or insurance business, investments or other financial services; - (c) An equity exposure specified in a consent given under Rule 14(2).
+In this connection, the MA intends to give consent to equity exposure arising from

-8 For the avoidance of doubt, when applying the deduction provision under Rule 57(1)(c), no supervisory haircut needs to be applied to the recognized collateral issued by the exempted sovereign entity.
+15 For the avoidance of doubt, when applying the deduction provision under Rule 57(1)(c), no supervisory haircut needs to be applied to the recognized collateral issued by the exempted sovereign entity.

-9 The MA's approval is not required for the exemption on holding of capital interest acquired under an underwriting or sub-underwriting contract for a period not exceeding seven working days.
-See CR-L-4 "Underwriting of Securities: Banking (Exposure Limits) Rules" for the MA's policy on extending the exemption period for the underwriting or sub-underwriting of securities.
+16 The MA's approval is not required for the exemption on holding of capital interest acquired under an underwriting or sub-underwriting contract for a period not exceeding seven working days.
+See CR-L-4 "Underwriting of Securities: BELR" for the MA's policy on extending the exemption period for the underwriting or sub-underwriting of securities.